PrashanthAchanta/Coding/README.md

 # Coding
-This file contains java programming, core Java programming, Spring Bott and Angular codes which is practiced by me
+This file contains java programming, core Java programming, Spring Boot and Angular codes which is practiced by me